 What is being requested is a compensated development scheme for industry and agriculture in order to eliminate the imbalance in the system.
 Pointless waste in the agricultural sector leads to an incredible increase in imports and a growth in immigration from the country Capitalism would treasure this plan of expansion if it could, its only defect being that it is utopian.
 It is not clear what they want to do-encourage the small proprietor (at the cost of the big landowners) or support the restructuring of the main agricultural industries through massive State intervention.
 The first alternative would clash with a European economic reality which has no space for marginal industries.
 The second would lead to an expansion in agricultural industrialisation and a consequent growth in the agricultural working class that would not be at all pleasing to the capitalists' palates.
 The bosses know that the creation of small farms would not solve the problem of agricultural supply, while the formation of a network of large farms in the sector would defeat the traditional possibility of control through rural patronage.
-The unions realise that a struggle for small property (occupation of uncultivated land) would regain the peasants' trust, but they would prefer to bid for a more homogeneous class situation such as that of an agricultural working class given the difficulty in controlling the former, Strangely, interests which appear to the possibility of a radical vision of the revolution, or at least be incapable of putting it into practice.
+The unions realise that a struggle for small property (occupation of uncultivated land) would who were ready for revolution and the consequent necessities.
+What the workers' organisations (in the first place the parties) did was to follow the situations evolution.
+Lenin's speech on his arrival at St Petersburg is a clear example of this "readiness".